d-bl/GroundForge/Reshape-Patterns.md

 Requirements
 ------------

-A state of the art general purpose vector editor like Adobe Illustartor, Corel Draw or the free InkScape.
-Perhaps Open Office Draw or others are suitable too.
+A state of the art general purpose vector editor like the free InkScape.
+Perhaps Adobe Illustrator, Corel Draw or others are suitable too.

-The editor should have full support for clones (as InkScape calls the feature) or `<use>` elements in SVG terminology.
-'Full' means that the clones are not plain copies but reflect changes made to the original.
-For example InkPad imports clones properly but does not have the ’full’ support.
+The editor should have "full" support for clones (as InkScape calls the feature) or `<use>` elements in SVG terminology.
+"Full" means that the clones are not plain copies but reflect changes made to the original.
+For example InkPad and OpenOffice Draw import clones properly but don't have the "full" support.

 The editor should have a mode to manipulate objects, and a mode to deal with nodes on objects.